AbbottMc/bedrock_plugin_dev/docs/zh/script_api/GameTest/README.md

 | **testName** | *string* | Name of this specific test. |
 | **testFunction** | (arg: Helper) => undefined | Implementation of the test function. |

-Returns [*RegistrationBuilder*](RegistrationBuilder.md) - Returns a [*GameTest.RegistrationBuilder*](../GameTest/RegistrationBuilder.md) object where additional options for this test can be specified via builder methods.
+Returns [*RegistrationBuilder*](RegistrationBuilder.md) - Returns a [*GameTest.RegistrationBuilder*](../GameTest/RegistrationBuilder.md) object where additional options for this test can be specified via builder methods

 #### Examples